Emmanuel-FSE/phase-0-Repo/README.md

-Im very ready to learn.
+I'm very ready to learn.